What Is A Drug or Alcohol Evaluation?

 After the drug and alcohol assessment for court is done and analyzed, the judge can make a decision.
 The next steps will depend on their conclusions as well as the conclusions of the practitioner.
 Some of the possible requirements can be:

 - Rehabilitation program (can be either inpatient or outpatient)

 - Random drug and/or alcohol urine testing

 - Participating in a DUI Alcohol or Drug Use Risk Reduction Program (RRP).

 Get The Help You Need

-If you or someone you love has had legal issues due to substance abuse, there is still hope.
+If you or someone you love has had legal issues due to substance abuse, a court-ordered drug or alcohol assessment.
 Turning one’s life around from that can seem hard.
 After all, it’s difficult to break cycles and patterns, even if they’re harmful.
 But recovery is absolutely possible.
 Getting in trouble with the law is a red flag that something needs to change, and there’s no better time than now.

-Here at The Freedom Center, we have all the resources you need to help you make that change in your life.
+Here at The Freedom Center, we have all the resources for addiction treatment you could need to make that change in your life.
 Besides medical and psychiatric support, we provide more services to make your transition into sobriety easier.
 In fact, we also can help you with case management and legal aid should you want it.
 That way, you can get the treatment you need while also dealing with any legal problems, all at once.

 Visit our website and contact us today for more information on our facilities, services, and therapeutic activities.
 We hope to help you not just become sober, but become independent, better, and happier.
 A treatment program is the first step towards recovery and towards improvement.